A carrier-wave factored one-way Navier--Stokes method for boundary-layer instability modelling: OWNS and M-OWNS

 \subsection{The Approximate Projection Operator: OWNS-R}

-Next, we briefly summarise the construction of the projection operator, devised by \citet{zhuRecursiveOnewayNavierStokes2023}, which recursively filters the upstream-propagating eigenvalues out of the spectrum of ${\mathbf{M}}$.
-Following this, we then describe how this procedure is modified for the modal form of the equations.

-The eigenvalue decomposition in the projection operator $\mathbf{P}$, Eq.~(\ref{eqn:projection}), is very expensive to evaluate explicitly at each spatial marching step.
-Instead, \citet{zhuRecursiveOnewayNavierStokes2023} proposed the {OWNS-R} technique which aims to achieve a stable streamwise-march more efficiently with an approximate form of $\mathbf{P}$.
-The projection operator $\mathbf{P}$ is approximated via a operator $\mathbf{P}_{N_\beta}$.
-This {\emph{approximate}}-projection operator is dependent on a sequence of complex recursion parameters
+The eigenvalue decomposition in the projection operator $\mathbf{P}$, Eq.~(\ref{eqn:projection}), is prohibitively expensive to evaluate at each spatial marching step. \citet{zhuRecursiveOnewayNavierStokes2023} proposed the OWNS-R technique, which approximates $\mathbf{P}$ via an operator $\mathbf{P}_{N_\beta}$ that depends on a sequence of complex recursion parameters